ZupIT/beagle-docs/content/en/docs/Get Started/Using Beagle/WEB/React.md

 {{% alert color="info" %}}
 Beagle's library comes with many pre-defined components ready to be used in their project.

-The code above creates a JSON with two os these components: container e text.
+The code above creates a JSON with two os these components: container and text.
 {{% /alert %}}

 ### Step 2: Create a configuration file